Maybenot: A Framework for Traffic Analysis Defenses: Availability

 \subsection{Creating an Instance}

 Figure~\ref{fig:framework:new} shows how to create an instance of the Maybenot framework.
 The framework takes zero or more machines (see Section~\ref{sec:machines}) as input that are run in parallel.
-Creating the framework is a light-weight operation, so for now, the approach is to simply recreate the framework if a machine should be added or removed.
+Creating the framework is a lightweight operation: simply recreate the framework if a machine should be added or removed.

-The two next arguments are fractions, \texttt{max\_padding\_frac} and \texttt{max\_blocking\_frac}.
-They are upper limits enforced by the framework for all machines on the total fraction of padding traffic and duration blocking, respectively.
-Both fractions are expressed in relation to the total traffic/blocking, with values in the range $[0, 1]$.
+The next two arguments are fractions, i.e., they can have values in the $[0, 1]$ range.
+They are upper limits on padding traffic and blocking duration, respectively, enforced by the framework for all machines (0 means no limit). \texttt{max\_padding\_frac} is expressed in relation to the total number of packets \textit{queued} on the defended connection so far, and \texttt{max\_blocking\_frac} is relative to the time elapsed since the framework instance was created.
 Having framework-wide limits is important when multiple machines are used.
 It also provides a simple way to control the overhead of using Maybenot, potentially as an easy way to tune defenses.

-The \texttt{mtu} argument is the Maximum Transmission Unit (MTU) of the connection that the instance of the framework is integrated with.
-This is used to calculate the maximum size of padding packets.
-Finally, the \texttt{current\_time} is passed to the framework to control the perceived time of the machines.
-This makes it easier to implement some types of defenses (varying notions of time, e.g., real-world or epoch/steps based) and support simulation of Maybenot (see Section~\ref{sec:simulator}).
+The \texttt{current\_time} is passed to the framework to control the perceived time of the machines.
+This makes it easier to implement some types of defenses (varying notions of time, e.g. real-world or epoch/step-based) and support the simulation of Maybenot (see Section~\ref{sec:simulator}).
 It also serves to ease integration by minimizing the number of dependencies in the framework.
-More about that shortly.
+Note that instants in time and durations are represented as Rust traits (similar to interfaces) in Maybenot.
+This allows using Maybenot with custom time sources, such as coarsetime\footnote{\url{https://crates.io/crates/coarsetime}}, significantly improving performance on some architectures and for some use cases (e.g. frequent sampling of time from user space requiring system calls).

+Finally, \texttt{rng} specifies the PRNG the framework will use for sampling.
+Exposing the PRNG provides additional flexibility to the integrator and simplifies testing.
+One particularly noteworthy use case is shared randomness between communicating endpoints using the framework (perhaps based on some protocol-dependent secret), which may be helpful for randomized defenses that require synchronization.
+It can also contribute to enabling endpoints to reason about the expected behavior of the other endpoint, i.e., whether the observed padding or blocking behavior is expected or not.